Central Jail

 Jail By No Comments

-Opened in the year 1881, the Central Jail of Baroda was designed based on model of Paris Prison.
-It’s design was a version of the panopticon system proposed for the creation of safe and humane prisons by the English philosopher Jeremy Bentham.
+Opened in 1881, the Central Jail of Baroda was designed based on the model of Paris Prison and influenced by the panopticon system proposed by English philosopher Jeremy Bentham.
+This design aimed to create a safe and humane prison environment.

 Author